Secrets for successful scholarship applications

 Who assesses the applications?

 A panel, usually made up of three people, assesses applications for each scholarship.
-There is a different panel for each one, and it typically includes the scholarship sponsor (such as Bristol Groundschool or Wings Alliance), and two BWPA members with relevant experience, such as a flying instructor, commercial pilot or experienced PPL.
+There is a different panel for each one, and it typically includes the scholarship sponsor (such as Bristol Groundschool), and two BWPA members with relevant experience, such as a flying instructor, commercial pilot or experienced PPL.

 How are applications assessed?